What Is a Birth Injury?

 Medical Negligence

-Sometimes, birth injuries are caused by medical negligence on behalf of health care professionals.
+Sometimes, birth injuries are caused by medical negligence on behalf of health care providers.
 Doctors, nurses, midwives, and other medical professionals can be negligent with their care, which can injure delicate newborns.

 Birth Injuries and Medical Malpractice